Herpderk/Herpderk.github.io/README.txt

 My personal portfolio of my engineering and software projects.
-The template was made by HTML5 UP and is credited below.
+The template was taken from HTML5 UP and is credited below.

 Strata by HTML5 UP
 html5up.net | @ajlkn